anthonygraca/leetcode/README.md

 # LeetCode Practice

 ## Why Practice?
 1. Data Stuctures and Algorithms are important.
+[Old codebases can gain huge speedups](https://nee.lv/2021/02/28/How-I-cut-GTA-Online-loading-times-by-70/)
-2. There is always someone better than you.
+2. There is always someone better than you and we can always learn from their work.
-3. Edge cases are important
+3. Edge cases are important.
-4. Hard work beats talent
+4. Hard work beats talent.
-5. Planning is essential to software development
+5. Planning and the ability to communicate ideas is essential to software development

 ## How to Build
 ### C++ Code with CMake